DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 `DdUsePrivateLink`
 : Set to true to enable sending logs and metrics via AWS PrivateLink.
 See https://dtdg.co/private-link.

+`DdHttpProxyURL`
+: Sets the standard web proxy environment variables HTTP_PROXY and HTTPS_PROXY.
+These are the url endpoints your proxy server exposes.
+Don't use this in combination with AWS Private Link.
+Make sure to also set DdSkipSslValidation to true.

 `VPCSecurityGroupIds`
 : Comma separated list of VPC Security Group Ids.
 Used when AWS PrivateLink is enabled.